LIMITED to eight (8). ~FIVE (5) spots left.

 This 3-4 hour journey offers a fun opportunity to check out the scenery of this part of Central India.
 We’ll munch on our lunch along the way.

 Upon arrival at the lodge you’ll be warmly greeted by the staff & shown to your comfortable quarters.
-After a bit of rest, we’ll enjoy dinner together.
+After a short of rest, we’ll enjoy dinner together.

 Overnight: Bandhavgarh Jungle Lodge.